kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	E. Enhanced glucose synthesis in the liver

 #### Answer: B. Enhanced oxidation of proteins - *FALSE* = E. Enhanced glucose synthesis in the liver - TRUE
-- Growth hormone (GH), also known as somatotrophin, is a protein hormone of about 190 amino acids that is synthesised and secreted by cells called somatotrophs in the anterior pituitary.
-It is a major participant in control of several complex physiological processes, including growth and metabolism.
-GH is also of considerable interest as a drug used in both humans and animals.
-It has important effects on protein, lipid and carbohydrate metabolism.
-In general, GH stimulates protein anabolism in many tissues.
-This effect reflects increased amino acid uptake, increased protein synthesis and decreased oxidation of proteins.
-GH enhances the utilisation of fat by stimulating triglyceride breakdown and oxidation in adipocytes.
-It is one of a battery of hormones that serves to maintain blood glucose within a normal range.
-GH is often said to have anti-insulin activity, because it suppresses the abilities of insulin to stimulate uptake of glucose in peripheral tissues and enhances glucose synthesis in the liver.
+- Growth hormone (GH), also known as somatotrophin, is a protein hormone of about 190 amino acids
+	- that is synthesised and secreted by cells called somatotrophs in the anterior pituitary
+- It is a major participant in control of several complex physiological processes
+	- including growth and metabolism.
+GH is also of considerable interest as a drug used in both humans and animals
+- It has important effects on protein, lipid and carbohydrate metabolism
+- In general, GH stimulates protein anabolism in many tissues, such as
+	1. &uarr; *amino acid uptake*
+	2. &uarr; *protein synthesis*
+	3. &darr; *oxidation of proteins*
+- GH also *enhances utilisation of fat* by stimulating triglyceride breakdown and oxidation in adipocytes
+- It is one of a battery of hormones that serves to maintain blood glucose within a normal range
+- GH is often said to have anti-insulin activity, because it
+	1. &darr; ability of insulin to stimulate uptake of glucose in peripheral tissues
+	2. &uarr; **glucose synthesis in liver**

 ### Q2.75
-A steel furnace worker is admitted to ED with _severe acute dehydration_.
+A *steel furnace worker* is admitted to ED with _severe acute dehydration_.
 This patient is most likely to have:

 	A. High renal water excretion
 	B. Low permeability of collecting duct tubular cells for water
-	C. Low plasma ADH levels - F
+	C. Low plasma ADH levels
-	D. Decreased baroreceptor firing rate - F
+	D. Decreased baroreceptor firing rate
-	E. Decreased plasma osmolality - F
+	E. Decreased plasma osmolality

 #### Answer: A. High renal water excretion - *FALSE* = D. Decreased baroreceptor firing rate - TRUE
-- Dehydration describes a state of negative fluid balance that may be caused by decreased intake, increased output (renal, gastrointestinal or insensible losses) or fluid shift (ascites, effusions and capillary leak states such as burns and sepsis).
-The decrease in total body water causes reductions in both the intracellular and extracellular fluid volumes.
-Clinical manifestations of dehydration are most closely related to intravascular volume depletion.
-As dehydration progresses, hypovolaemic shock ultimately ensues, resulting in end-organ failure and death.
-In acute dehydration, plasma osmolality is increased as more water than salt is lost.
-The decrease in total body water and plasma volume leads to an inhibition of the baroreceptors and a lower firing rate.
-The increase in plasma osmolality leads to increased ADH secretion and high plasma ADH levels, which increases the water permeability of collecting duct cells.
-This leads to more absorption of water by the kidneys and low renal water excretion.
+- Dehydration = state of negative fluid balance that may be caused by
+	1. &darr; intake
+	2. &uarr; output (renal, gastrointestinal or insensible losses), or
+	3. fluid shift (ascites, effusions and capillary leak states such as burns and sepsis)
+- &darr; in total body water (TBW) causes &darr; intracellular and &darr; extracellular fluid
+- *NOTE* Clinical manifestations of dehydration are most closely related to intravascular volume depletion
+- As dehydration progresses
+	- hypovolaemic shock ultimately ensues
+	- resulting in end-organ failure and death
+- In *acute dehydration*, plasma osmolality &uarr; as more water than salt is lost
+	- &darr; in total body water and plasma volume leads to
+	- *an inhibition of baroreceptors = lower firing rate*
+- &uarr; plasma osmolality leads to
+	&uarr; ADH secretion and high plasma ADH levels, which &uarr; water permeability of collecting duct cells
+- This leads to more absorption of water by kidneys and *low renal water excretion*

 ### Q2.76
 Omeprazole is an acid-activated prodrug that binds covalently to the proton pump located at the apical membrane of the gastric parietal cells, resulting in its irreversible inactivation.
 Which of the following is the _site of action of omeprazole_?